agsb/immu/docs/minimal_CPU.md

+minimal_CPU.md

+# Abstract

-There are many essay about minimal CPU and so on, this is more one.
+There are many essays about minimum CPU, this is one more.

+Define a CPU with 6 latch registers, for simplicity, all registers have the same number of bits as memory addresses;

-Define a CPU with 4 registers and a program counter.
-A work register (W), a hold register (N), a memory address latch register (A) and a operation register (T).
+The four operational registers are: a work register (W), a hold register (N), a memory address register (A), and an operation register (T).

+The two special registers are: a program counter  (P), it points to a memory address, after  readed, is incremented automatically, and a condition register (C) that holds flags from specific operations and is read only.

 For this model the op-codes are: